kirbycope/godot-3d-player-controller-v2/README.md

 1. Click the "Reimport" button to apply changes

 ### Create the Character Scene
-1. Click the "Scene" tab (at the top-right of the editor)
+1. Click the "Scene" tab (at the top-left of the editor)
 1. Create a new ![Node3D](https://raw.githubusercontent.com/godotengine/godot/refs/heads/master/editor/icons/Node3D.svg) 3D Scene
 1. Rename the Node3D to your model's name
 1. Drag your model into the new Scene tree
 1. Select the imported scene and set the "Transform" > "Rotation" > "y" to `180`
 	- Godot's "forward" direction is -Z ([source](https://docs.godotengine.org/en/stable/tutorials/3d/introduction_to_3d.html#coordinate-system))
+	- The model is imported as a child of the scene root so that when added to another scene the transform isn't reset and the character stays facing forward
 1. Save the scene

 #### [Optional] Add Animations to Model